Skip to content

 path, _, query = request.target.partition("?")

-decoded_path = unquote(path)
+decoded_path = unquote(path) if "%" in path else path

 raw_path = path.encode("latin-1")